The structure of extended function groups: Proof of Theorem

 \subsection{Proof of Theorem \ref{corolario2}}

-Let $K$ be an (extended) function group and let $\Delta$ be a $K$-invariant connected component of its region of discontinuity.
+Let $K$ be an extended function group and let $\Delta$ be a $K$-invariant connected component of its region of discontinuity (we may assume $K$ to be non-elementary).
 If there is another different invariant connected connected component of its region of discontinuity, then $K^{+}=K \cap {\mathbb M}$ is known to be a quasifuchsian group \cite{Maskit:extended}; so $K$ is an (extended) quasifuchsian group.
 Let us assume, from now on, that $\Delta$ is the unique invariant connected component.
-By Selberg's lemma \cite{Selberg}, there is a torsion free finite index normal subgroup $G$ of $K^{+}$.
-If $K \neq K^{+}$, we may also assume $G$ to be normal subgroup of $K$.
+By Selberg's lemma \cite{Selberg}, there is a torsion free finite index normal subgroup $G_{1}$ of $K^{+}$.
+As $K=\langle K^{+},\tau\rangle$, where $\tau^{2} \in K^{+}$, one has that $G=G_{1} \cap \tau G_{1} \tau^{-1}$ is a torsion free finite index normal subgroup of $K$.

 It follows that $G$ is a function group with $\Delta$ as an invariant connected component of its region of discontinuity (the same as for $K$).
 Also, $\Delta$ is the only invariant connected component of $G$; otherwise $G$ is a quasifuchsian group and $K$ will have two different invariant connected components, which is a contradiction to our assumption on $K$.
 If $K \neq K^{+}$, then we have that $G \neq K$.
 Now, if $K=K^{+}$, then we may also assume that $G \neq K$.
-In fact, if $K=K^{+}=G$, then we may consider the subgroup $G^{2}$ of $G$ generated by all squares of elements of $G$.
-This is a normal subgroup different from $G$ and, as $G$ is finitely generated, this is of finite index.
+In fact, if $K=K^{+}=G$, then we may consider the normal subgroup $G^{2}$, generated by all squares of elements of $G$.
+This is a normal subgroup different from $G$ (as $G$ is non-elementary, it contains simple loxodromic elements) and, as $G$ is finitely generated, this is of finite index.
 Let $S=\Delta/G$ (an analytically finite Riemann surface) and consider a regular planar unbranched cover $P:\Delta \to S$ with $G$ as its deck group.
 Set $H=K/G<Aut(S)$, which is a non-trivial finite group as $G \neq K$.
 Theorem \ref{lifting2} asserts the existence of a fundamental set of loops ${\mathcal F} \subset S$ for the pair $(G,H)$.
 Such a collection of loops cuts $S$ into some finite number of connected components and such a collection of components is invariant under $H$.
 The $H$-stabilizer of each of these connected components and each of the loops in ${\mathcal F}$ is a finite group.